jmKeenan/continuum/README.md

 Deployment is configured by Ansible.
 All deployment code lives in `backend/devops` folder.

-There is a staging deployment accessible by `https://test.successkit.io` and `https://blue.successkit.io` The production deployment is accessible by all other subdomains of successkit.io
+There is a staging deployment accessible by `https://staging.continuum-partners.com` and prod deployment accessible by `https://continuum-partners.com`

-Staging and production run on independent AWS machines and have independent database connections.
+Staging and production run on independent EC2 machines and have independent databases.

 Which database connection is configured by env.json &mdash; this file is stored outside of git so that it can be configured differently on different machines.